microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 ## Build and Publish the Sample App

-Clone or downloald the sample repo.
+Clone or download the sample repo.
 The first step from there is to publish it from a PowerShell command line, from the SerialWin32/CS directory:

 ```
 PS D:\Windows-iotcore-samples\Samples\EdgeModules\SerialWin32\CS> dotnet publish -r win-arm